mehdiayad/Laravel6-WS/README.md

 ## WARNING

 - Because the laravel build-in server in singlethread, if you run this application with php artisan serve, the front API won't be able to connect through this API.
-You must use a multi-thread server (APACHE or NGINX).
-This is why we use MAMP server on the project setup with apache built-in server
+You must use a multi-thread server (APACHE or NGINX)